tjolson/tjolson.github.io/index.markdown

 layout: home
 ---
+UNDER CONSTRUCTION.
 I am a master's student in mathematics at the [University of Oslo](https://www.uio.no/english/).